 The road to success is paved with positive behaviors and lifestyle choices.
 Retirement is no different.
-Following are five habits that soon-to-be retirees should consider to help make their golden years as fruitful and rewarding as possible.
+Following are six habits that soon-to-be retirees should consider to help make their golden years as fruitful and rewarding as possible.

 Practice Urgency.
 According to the National Center for Health Statistics, the average life span for women is 81 and 76 for men.
 This means that retirees who stop working at age 65 will have, on average, 10 to 15 years to do everything they dreamed of during their working years.
 Maximizing this time requires individuals to plan ahead, earlier in their lives, to develop a strategy that considers how they will be cared for as they age and to ensure they do not outlive their savings.

 Adopt Healthy Habits.
 The three leading causes of death, heart disease, cancer and stroke, are often preventable when individuals make the right lifestyle choices.
 By eliminating harmful habits, such as smoking, and adopting healthy lifestyle habits, such as eating healthy, getting exercise and managing stress, early in life, individuals can improve their chances of staying healthy into their retirements.